Rise and Fall/Dayna Kurtz nominated for 5 Best of the Beat/Offbeat awards in 2016 – including Songwriter of the Year.

 “Dayna Kurtz’s diverse vocals feel both old and new, recalling Nina Simone of yesteryear…hypnotically haunting” – New York Post

 COVID-19 Guidelines: In order to offer our patrons the safest and most enjoyable experience possible, social distance policies will be in effect through the 2021 season.
 All guests must wear their masks when out of their seats.
-In order to be served alcohol, guests will be required to purchase food from the food truck on premises.
 No food or drink from outside the venue is allowed.
 Food/ drink will open before the show in staggered intervals depending on patron’s ticket type, please arrive at the time indicated below.

 (All outdoor events are rain or shine; no refunds)

 $25 – Table Seating: Tables and chairs socially distanced 6-feet from surrounding tables.
-Guests are offered table service and may order from our full bar menu once they’ve ordered from food truck.
+Guests are offered table service and may order from our full bar menu.

 $18 – The Foundry Green (General Admission): Sit socially distanced out on our lawn.
-Guests sitting on the green are welcome to bring their own chairs and/or blankets and may order canned beer and wine after they’ve ordered from food truck.
+Guests sitting on the green are welcome to bring their own chairs and/or blankets and may order canned beer and wine.

 Seating/ Bar/ Food Truck Open: 5PM for Table Seating – 6PM for The Foundry Green (General Admission).